 Auditory Training

 Auditory training is designed for anyone struggling to hear.
-This training is for adults and children, those with hearing loss and those with “normal” audiograms.
-People who benefit from this program typically have difficulty hearing in background noise or have been diagnosed with auditory processing disorder (formerly called central auditory processing disability).
+This training is for adults and children, those with hearing loss, and those with “normal” audiograms.
+People who benefit from this program typically have difficulty hearing in background noise or have been diagnosed with auditory processing disorder (also known as central auditory processing disorder).

 Signs of Auditory Processing Disorder